Sport in Vietnam: Athletics

-Bui Thi Nhung and Vu Thi Huong are the two main athletes from Vietnam.
+Bui Thi Nhung and Vu Thi Huong are 2 athletes from Vietnam.

 Bui Thi Nhung won the gold medal at the 2003 Asian Athletics Championships, and finished 4th at the 2006 Asian Games.
-Bui Thi Nhung also competed at the 2004 Summer Olympics without reaching the final.
+Bui Thi Nhung competed at the 2004 Summer Olympics without reaching the final.

 Vu Thi Huong is a track and field sprint athlete who competes internationally for Vietnam.

 Huong won the silver medal in women's 100m event and the bronze medal in women's 200m event at the 2007 Asian Athletics Championship in Amman, Jordan.

-At recent Southeast Asian Games editions, she has been dominating the short distances.
+At some Southeast Asian Games editions, she has been dominating the short distances.
 She won the double (both 100m and 200m) gold medal at the 2007 Southeast Asian Games in Thailand, and the 100m gold and 200m silver at the 2005 Southeast Asian Games in the Philippines.
 At the first SEA Games in her career (2003 in Vietnam), she won bronze medal in the 100m and silver medal in the 4x100 relay with the Vietnam team.

 Huong represented Vietnam at the 2008 Summer Olympics in Beijing.
 She competed at the 100m sprint and placed third in her first round heat, after Kim Gevaert and Yulia Nestsiarenka in a time of 11.65 seconds.
 She qualified for the second round in which she failed to qualify for the semi-finals as her time of 11.70 seconds was the 8th and slowest time of her race.